Pexeso/pex-sdk-py/docs/index.rst

 Getting started
 ################################################################################

-Welcome to the Python bindings reference manual for the Attribution Engine's SDK.
+Welcome to the Python bindings reference manual for the Pex SDK.

 **Important!** Please make sure to install the core library, `as described here </installation/>`_.